JUMP TO SECTION

 What is the Lt.
 Governor’s Computing Challenge (LGCC)?

-What does “Coding for Good” mean?
+What does coding for good mean?

-“Coding for Good” means to create a solution to inspire health, wellness, and positive change for yourself, your friends, the community, or even the environment.
-It is about spreading hope, tackling pressing issues, and building connections.
+Coding for good is pretty broad.
+Ideas can inspire health, wellness, and positive change for yourself, your friends, the community, or even the environment.
+It is about tackling pressing issues and offering hopeful solutions.

 Is there a cost to enter?